 Lock in gains and reset the portfolio balance.

 If you still have kids in the house, you are probably still gearing up for college planning.
 When thinking about college plans, you really need to do more than just set a savings plan.
 Think about where the funds go, how they are invested and how much you will really need.
 Some college savings plans exclude you from some financial aid until those funds are exhausted.

 A little work around…

 You can use your retirement funds without penalty to help fund a college education.
 That also means that if you have a child who is working, you can fund a Roth IRA up to $5,500 for them (the IRS doesn’t care if the money came from their earnings as longs as they had the earnings to match the contribution).
 A Roth IRA held for 5 years is tax free to take out for education purposes.

 It’s something to think about along with those College 529 plans, Coverdell’s and custodial accounts.
 A lot of people look at permanent life insurance to fund college as well.
 Both IRA funds and life insurance are not considered assets listed in FISA application for financial aid.

 Tax time often reminds us that we have misused our money in some way.
 For some of us, it is all those non-deductible Caramel Macchiatos at Starbucks.
 Look at where your money is really going and whether or not that still meets you financial goals.

-I love movies and love binging movie night at home.
+I love movies and love bingeing movie nights at home.
 Having a comprehensive cable plan seemed like the smart thing (ten years ago).
 I never changed it.
 Going to a streaming platform helped me save $700 annually.
 That’s money that can go to a bunch of places.